AssistNetwork/an-backend/README.md

 There is a lot to do.

+1. local dev and travis-ci test sample with minitest
 1. backend authorization https://intridea.github.io/grape/docs/Grape/Middleware/Auth/OAuth2.html ???
-2. api test sample
+2. api functional testing
-3.
+3. api non functional testing